The Cornwall We Want

 Lots of sensible suggestions have been made on here.

-by Cai, almost 4 years ago
+by Cai, over 4 years ago

 I agree with a lot of what has been said here.
 There is a lot that has been suggested that could help us all.
 The recent events have shown us the value of community and food security.
 However I have particularly noticed the clearer air, even in a place where the air is normally considered clear.
 I think we all would really appreciate safer cycling and walking, particularly on the smaller roads and lanes.
 Now the traffic has come back, I no longer feel safe.
 I used to cycle about many years ago, before the numbers of visitors in cars...
 Continue reading